-Karan Singh, Ph.D., Department Chair Department of Biostatistics UNT Health Science Center School of Public Health Educational and Administration Building 817-735-0490 ksingh@hsc.unt.edu
+Karan Singh, Ph.D., Department Chair UNT Health Science Center School of Public Health Center for BioHealth 817-735-5029 ksingh@hsc.unt.edu

-These concentrations were designed for health professionals that would like to become leaders in public health, especially in biostatistics, clinical research, and other related areas.
-The department of biostatistics coordinates these concentrations.
-Graduates will be able to develop their careers in academia, public health institutions, or health-care facilities.
+These concentrations are designed for health professionals who would like to become leaders in public health, especially in biostatistics, clinical research, and other related areas.
+The Department of Biostatistics coordinates these concentrations.
+Graduates will be able to develop their careers in academia, public health institutions, or healthcare facilities.
 The graduate of these concentrations will understand public health policies and practices, will identify key elements of quantitative nature for decision-making, and will be able to plan and evaluate health systems and public health programs by using biostatistical methodology.
 The student will also have the opportunity to learn about community health measurements, as well as the design and management of health data systems.
 These concentrations provide the expertise and experience to plan, develop, and evaluate public health programs.
 Students will also gain biostatistical knowledge and skills to be able to plan and conduct applied biostatistical research as independent researchers or as members of research teams in public health and other biomedical sciences that use experimental and observational techniques.
 A doctoral dissertation for each concentration is required, providing the opportunity to apply the knowledge gained during coursework and other academic activities.
 The dissertation is expected to analyze and propose solutions to a problem with implications for public health practice, often by translating and applying new theoretical and technical advances to current problems in public health.
 The graduates of these programs can undertake professional, managerial or leadership positions in governmental or private institutions such as public health departments, academic settings such as schools of public health, epidemiologic research institutions, hospitals and other medical facilities, health care, and pharmaceutical companies.

-Biostatistics Concentration Curriculum

-Additional Prerequisite Courses in Statistics: 12 SCH
+Biostatistics Concentration Curriculum Additional Prerequisite Courses in Statistics: 12 SCH

-BIOS 5700 Mathematical Statistics I 3 SCH

-BIOS 5730 Regression Analysis 3 SCH
+\BIOS 5700 Mathematical Statistics 3 SCH \BIOS 5730 Regression Analysis 3 SCH

-BIOS 5735 Analysis of Variance 3 SCH

-BIOS 5740 Introduction to Statistical Packages 3 SCH
+BIOS 5735 Analysis of Variance 3 SCH BIOS 5740 Introduction to Statistical Packages 3 SCH